 Ukraine has been a member of the WTO since 2008.
 This membership facilitated the signing in June 2010 of a free trade agreement between Ukraine and the European Free Trade Association (Norway, Switzerland, Iceland and Liechtenstein), which came into force on 1 June 2012.
-In the same year, Ukraine entered into a bilateral protocol on market access for goods with Laos and a free trade agreement with Montenegro.
+In the same year, Ukraine entered into a free trade agreement with Montenegro.